karniksangani89/VLSI-SoC-Physical-Design-Using-OpenSource-EDA-Tools/README.md

 **Day3 : Design Library Cell using Magic Layout and ngSpice Characterization:**

-In this lab we clone the CMOS Inverter from vsdstdcelldesign We check the layot of the design with resect to NMOS MOS and its connections with the metal layers.
+In this lab we clone the CMOS Inverter from vsdstdcelldesign</br>
+We check the layot of the design with resect to NMOS MOS and its connections with the metal layers.</br>
-Then we extract teh ngsice netlist
+Then we extract the ngsice netlist</br>
-We also extract all the parasitic capacitors
+We also extract all the parasitic capacitors</br>
-We also need to modify the spice deck file according to the gird value NMOS and PMOS definition in the vsdstdcelldesign/libs Then to simulate the ngSPICE netlist
+We also need to modify the spice deck file according to the gird value NMOS and PMOS definition in the vsdstdcelldesign/libs</br>
+Then to simulate the ngSPICE netlist</br>
-Characterized the cell using 4 parameters
+Characterized the cell using 4 parameters </br>
 1. Rise time delay: Rise time of the Outut waveform from 20% to 80%
 2. Fall time delay: Fall time of the Outut Waveform from 80% to 20%
 3. Fall Cell delay : It is difference between the time period the output falls to 50% and when input rise to 50%